Mechanisms and Effects of Oxytocin on Social Cognition in Schizophrenia - fMRI

 This proof-of-concept pilot study was designed to examine the effects of oxytocin in individuals with opioid dependence receiving opioid replacement therapy (ORT) and healthy control subjects.
 We examined whether oxytoxin is safe to give in our clinical popular and whether oxytocin could be a useful adjuct treatment for sufferers of opioid dependence.
 Specifical, we examined oxytocin's ability to reduce drug seeking behaviors such as impulsivity and craving and improve social perception.

-Preliminary findings from MOO were recently presented at the American College of Neuropsychopharmacology (ACNP) Annual Meeting in Decemeber of 2014.
+Preliminary findings from MOO were presented at the American College of Neuropsychopharmacology (ACNP) Annual Meeting in Decemeber of 2014.

 Chronic intranasal oxytocin as an adjunct to methadone maintenance treatment in patients with occurring opioid use disorder and cocaine use: A 2-week pilot study